island-rush/K3/README.md

 -   /credits.html
 -   /troubleshoot.html

 Note there are several env variables used by the backend.
+These can be easily configured for local development within the .env file.
+The values within that file will be ignored when NODE_ENV is set to 'production'.
+The default values listed below are set within this file.

 -   CD_LASTNAME = Course Director Last Name -> default is "Smith"
 -   CD_PASSWORD = Course Director MD5 Password Hash -> default is MD5('asdf')